kristinakoneva/guess-or-pass/README.md

 The app supports both portrait and landscape mode (except for the game screen which is locked in landscape mode).

+The app was developed for educational and learning purposes and has been inspired by the existing [Heads Up!](https://apps.apple.com/us/app/heads-up/id623592465) app.

 ## Architecture

 This app is divided into three layers: data, domain and UI layer.
 The state management is handled following the MVVM pattern.